jfelipeosorio/jfelipeosorio.github.io/about.md

 **News**

-- **Open for summer tech/quant internships for Summer 2026**.
-Feel free to contact me via email at: josorior@uw.edu
+- **Open to Summer 2026 Internship Opportunities** in ML/AI, Data Science, or Quantitative research.

 - I will be giving a talk at SIAM-PNW 2025 (Seattle,US) on using kernel methods for learning and emulating PDEs.